Shanghai: Environmental protection

 A 16-year rehabilitation of Suzhou Creek, which runs through the city, was finished in 2012, clearing the creek of barges and factories and removing 1.3 million cubic meters of sludge.
-The government has moved almost all the factories within the city center to either the outskirts or other provinces.
+The government has moved almost all the factories within the city centre to either the outskirts or other provinces.
 Shanghai once promoted the usage of liquefied petroleum gas vehicles, such as scooters and taxis, in the early 2000s; due to safety risks and lack of refuelling stations, these vehicles met limited success in the city.

 On 1 July 2019, Shanghai adopted a new garbage-classification system that sorts waste into categories such as residual, kitchen, recyclable, and hazardous.
-The wastes are collected by separate vehicles and sent to incineration plants, landfills, recycling centers, and hazardous-waste-disposal facilities, respectively.
+The wastes are collected by separate vehicles and sent to incineration plants, landfills, recycling centres, and hazardous-waste-disposal facilities, respectively.

 Media

+Cover of New Shanghai (新上海), a weekly periodical, issues 23–34 (May–September 1946).

 Media in Shanghai covers newspapers, publishers, broadcast, television, and the Internet, with some media having influence over the country.
 Concerning foreign publications in Shanghai, Hartmut Walravens of the IFLA Newspapers Section said that when the Japanese controlled Shanghai in the 1940s "it was very difficult to publish good papers – one either had to concentrate on emigration problems, or cooperate like the Chronicle."

 As of March 2020, newspapers publishing in Shanghai include: